vsharma9602/ResumeDataExtraction/README.md

 6. fuzzywuzzy
 7. docx2txt

-Run test.py for execution of the script.
+Note: Run test.py for execution of the script.